 Maryland Middle Schools Promoted Harmful “Reparative” Therapy to Students

-February 8, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+February 8, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Seventh-graders across Maryland’s Prince George’s County Public Schools system were being routinely exposed to dangerous "reparative" therapy.

 Some health classes began last fall airing the 21-minute video, called Acception, which is packaged as an anti-bullying video.
 However, the video builds from touting a message of acceptance, to touting “reparative therapy.”

 The changeable nature of one’s sexuality -- a widely debunked theory -- is frequently referenced in the video.
 "If someone wants to live a gay life, I respect that, and if someone wants to change from gay to straight and choose a different path, I respect that too,” says one of the characters.

 According to City Paper, PGCPS pulled video this week after the newspaper started asking questions.